Budget season and business planning are often stressful for palliative care leaders. Find practical guidance for planning forward during the pandemic.

 This echoes the messages I shared previously: think creatively about how to use your team, look at how you're using your time, and think about the options available to you.

 Palliative care leaders should check with the billing experts from their respective organizations, of course.
 I also encourage you to review CAPC’s billing resources, which includes a summary of the CMS updates, and other palliative care billing resources that may be helpful to your program.
-Additionally, this new and can help community based-palliative care programs with their operating budget.
+Additionally, this new budgeting tool and companion guide can help community based-palliative care programs with their operating budget.

 CAPC: How has the pandemic changed the scope of community-based palliative care?